 - Add the oats and cranberry raisins and stir until well incorporated.

-- Let the dough sit for 30 minutes at room temperature.
+- Let the dough sit for 30 minutes in the fridge.

 - Preheat oven to 375 degrees F (190 degrees C).

 - Cover 2 baking sheets with parchment paper.
 Use a 3 (1.5 oz) tablespoon ice cream scoop to scoop cookie dough onto the baking sheets.
 Cookies should be 2-3 inches apart.
 Sprinkle flaky sea salt on each cookie (optional).